Upgrade Guide

 Use ai.SetPath instead of Seeker.StartPath

-The built-in movement scripts no longer listen for all paths that their attached Seeker component calculates, instead they only listen for paths that they request.
-If you have been relying on this by calling seeker.StartPath from another script, and expecting the movement scripts to start to follow the path, you will need to change this to call ai.SetPath instead.
+The built-in movement scripts no longer listen for all paths that their attached Seeker component calculates; instead, they only listen for paths that they request.
+If you have been relying on this by calling seeker.StartPath from another script and expecting the movement scripts to start following the path, you will need to change this to call ai.SetPath instead.
 This has been the recommended way to do it for a long time, but now it is required.
 There is some compatibility code which will keep your code working for now, but it will log a warning every time it happens.

 Previously, your code may have looked like: var ai = GetComponent<IAstarAI>();